ndf-zz/bleuart/README.md

 	BLE  <->  UART  <-- RX (RS232)
 	                --> TX (RS232)

-Provides a low-tech RS232 UART via BLE write and notify under a single custom GATT service with ID 11e6b0a4-99c7-4647-956b-8a57cb5907d9.
+Using an ESP32-WROOM-32E module, BLEUART provides a low-tech BLE to RS232 UART bridge.
+Data is transferred via write and notify under a single custom GATT service with ID 11e6b0a4-99c7-4647-956b-8a57cb5907d9.

 Advertises device "location" (CNAME) via